visualia/visualia_original/README.md

 #### Why not package.json?
 Why not npm?

-Visualia fully embraces the future of Javascript modules and is very much inspired by toolless movement and projects such as [Deno](https://deno.land/std/manual.md), [Pika](https://www.pika.dev/) and [reg](https://github.com/mikeal/reg) for next-generation ESM-based Javascript package management.
+Visualia embraces the future of Javascript modules and is very much inspired by projects such as [Deno](https://deno.land/std/manual.md), [Pika](https://www.pika.dev/) and [reg](https://github.com/mikeal/reg) for next-generation ESM-based Javascript package management.

 #### What about versioning the releases?